 Head is a key value list of HTTP header fields. the server will construct a HTTP header from this data.
 See RFC 2616 for the appropriate value for each header field.
-If the client is a HTTP/1.0 client then the server will filter the list so that only HTTP/1.0 header fields will be sent back to the client.
+If the httpd Inets Reference Manual client is a HTTP/1.0 client then the server will filter the list so that only HTTP/1.0 header fields will be sent back to the client.